klemetsson/stratux-zero/README.md

 - Carbon monoxide detector with 85 dB audible alarm, [SGX MICS-4514](https://sgx.cdistore.com/products/detail/mics4514-sgx-sensortech/333417/)
 - 18650 battery socket
 - 4.2 V overvoltage, 2.5 V undervoltage and over-current protection, [TI BQ2972](https://www.ti.com/product/BQ2972)
-- USB C power with built-in 1 A charger with support for USB BC1.2, Apple, Samsung and legacy USB charge adapters, [Maxim MAX77751](https://www.maximintegrated.com/en/products/power/battery-management/MAX77751.html)
+- USB C power with built-in 1 A charger (can be set up to 3.15 A with a resistor change), with support for USB BC1.2, Apple, Samsung and legacy USB charge adapters, [Maxim MAX77751](https://www.maximintegrated.com/en/products/power/battery-management/MAX77751.html)
 - High temperature and low temperature charge monitoring
 - Fuel gauge that monitors the battery state of charge and aging, [TI BQ27441](https://www.ti.com/product/BQ27441-G1)
 - Hard/soft power switch that first signals the Raspberry to shutdown cleanly and if that takes to long, power will be cut
-- Raspberry Pi Zero 2 interface with pogo pins
+- Optimized fo a Raspberry Pi Zero 2
 - Watchdog that resets the Raspberry Pi if it has stopped
+- Starts in about 11 seconds
 - Five LED indicators
     - Green power indicator that flashes if low battery
     - Green Stratux status indicator that flashes if starting up or shutting down